anarkiwi/vessel/README.md

 and then a command, and then a fixed number of data bytes (depending on the command - unless otherwise specified, a command is followed by 0 data bytes).

-By default, NMI on external input is off, all MIDI channels are masked (only channel-less messages will be sent to the C64), and MIDI through is disabled.
+By default, NMI on external input is off, all MIDI channels are masked and all status messages will be masked (no MIDI messages will be sent to the C64) and MIDI through is disabled.

-* 0x00 HH LL CN: Config: channel mask high byte (HH), low byte (LL), and config byte (CN).
+* 0x00: Reset.
+Vessel will reset to default config,
+* 0x01: Version.
+Vessel will return a version string (currently C64 screen code "vessel00").
+* 0x02 CN: Config flags.
 Config byte bit 0 enables NMI, bit 1 enables MIDI through.
-* 0x01: Reset.
-Vessel will reset to default config,
-* 0x02: Version.
-Vessel will return a version string (currently ASCII "vessel0").
+* 0x03 HH LL: Channel mask.
+High byte (HH), low byte (LL) for channels 1 to 16
+* 0x04 HH LL: Status message mask: High byte (HH), low byte (LL) for messages F0 to FF (FD cannot be filtered)

 Upgrading firmware